 Hills N’ Holler Music Fest will not be solely focused on one genre of music.
 As a committee, we want to offer “a little bit of everything” throughout the day inviting country, southern rock, funk, and blues to the stage.
 Original and covers will be performed, and artists can sell their merchandise.

 Our current strategy and plan include Kris Caldwell leading the efforts on all production, sound and artist booking.
 Specifically, we are looking to bring in 8- 9 local and nationally touring artists (with possibly two headliners) to attract a crowd of 3,000 - 5,000 people in an open field of about 3 acres.
-Our artists will perform on a professionally built stage in front of a beautiful lake, surrounded by fans and local food vendors.
+Our artists will perform on a professionally built stage at the Hardin County Fairgrounds, surrounded by fans and local food vendors.

-To date, we have confirmed local artists, Casey & Romy and Miles Apart.
+To date, we have confirmed local artists, Casey & Romy, Kevin Jaggers and, Miles Apart.
 National touring confirmed artist include Sadie McClendon (who has opened for Jamey Johnson and Chris Stapleton), Mudbone and The Thunder Bayou Band along with our current headliner, Dallas Moore.
 We are currently negotiating contracts with another national headliners who have “penciled” our September 25th, 2021 date into their calendar as we work for additional sponsorship to secure the artist contract.